rcrowther/django-img/README.md

 ### Registering filters
 Filters need to be registered.
 Registration style is like ModelAdmin, templates etc. Registration is to the image.registry (this is how templatetags finds them).

-You can use the declaration used in the examples above,
+You can use an explicit declaration,

     from image import ResizeSmart, registry